TheRubick/devops-exercises/topics/ansible/README.md

 </b></details>

 <details>
-<summary>Write a playbook to deploy the file ‘/tmp/system_info’ on all hosts except for controllers group, with the following content</summary><br><b>
+<summary>Write a playbook to deploy the file ‘/tmp/system_info’ on all hosts except for controllers group, with the following content ❎ </summary><br><b>

   ```
   I'm <HOSTNAME> and my operating system is <OS>